Kauaʻi: Geography

-The five-million-year-old island, the oldest of the main islands (Niʻihau is older), was formed volcanically as the Pacific Plate passed over the Hawaii hotspot.
-It consists of an eroded shield volcano with a 9.3–12.4 mi diameter summit caldera and two flanking calderas.
+The five-million-year-old island, the oldest of the main islands (Niʻihau is older), was formed volcanically as the Pacific Plate passed over the Hawaiʻi hotspot.
+It consists of an eroded shield volcano with a 9.3–12.4 mi caldera and two flanking calderas.
 Rejuvenation of the volcano 0.6–1.40 million years ago left lava flows and cones over the eastern two-thirds of the island.

 Kauaʻi's highest peak is Kawaikini, at 5243 ft.
 The second-highest is Mount Waiʻaleʻale, near the center of the island, 5148 ft above sea level.
 One of the wettest spots on earth, with an annual average rainfall of 460 in, is on the east side of Mount Waiʻaleʻale.
 The rain has eroded deep valleys in the central mountains, carving out canyons with many scenic waterfalls.
 On the west side of the island, Waimea town is at the mouth of the Waimea River, whose flow formed Waimea Canyon, one of the world's most scenic canyons, which is part of Waimea Canyon State Park.
 At 3000 ft deep, Waimea Canyon is often called "The Grand Canyon of the Pacific".
 Kokeo Point lies on the island's south side.
-The Na Pali Coast is an isolated center for recreation, including kayaking along the beaches and hiking on the trail along the coastal cliffs.
+The Nā Pali Coast is an isolated center for recreation, including kayaking along the beaches and hiking on the trail along the coastal cliffs.
 The headlands Kamala Point, Kawai Point, Kawelikoa Point, Kuahonu Point, Paoʻa Point, and Molehu Point are on the southeast of the island; Makaokahaʻi Point and Weli Point are in the south.